 Billowing gently in the gallery’s air conditioning is a large, patchwork silk banner that stretches diagonally from one freestanding interior wall to the other.
 As cocoon and concealer simultaneously, the lemon yellow, hot pink, indigo and ochre of the hand-dyed silk banner hustles the freestanding walls into forming one large sculptural work.
 These walls, as with all the gallery wall surfaces, have been painted any colour but white.
 In colours that resonate with the silk banner, Parkes has designed the painted geometric shapes that become works in their own right.

 In conversation with the painted walls, Parkes has installed paintings – or more accurately painted art objects – in non-traditional areas, such as the narrow edge of a freestanding wall.
 This convex intervention is offset by a concave installation of four looped, “painterly” video works.
 Parkes has sensuously detourned the gallery into a generative space for multiple conversations. – Robyn Maree Pickens

 Hocken Uare Taoka o Hākena

-The Unmissables is presented as part of a partnership with the New Zealand Contemporary Art Trust, who covers the costs of paying our writers.
+The Unmissables is presented in a partnership with the New Zealand Contemporary Art Trust, which covers the costs of paying our writers.
 We retain all editorial control.